The Scott model of PCF in univalent type theory: Basic domain theory

-\begin{remark} Let us explain the use of the propositional truncation in the definition above.
+\begin{remark} We use the propositional truncation in the definition above to ensure that being directed is a property, rather than a structure~(\coqident{Algebra}{DCPO}{isaprop_isdirected}).

-Firstly, we express that the type $I$ is inhabited by requiring a term of $\squash{I}$.
-This is different from requiring an element of $I$, because this expresses that $I$ is \emph{pointed}.
-It is akin to the difference (in set theory) between a set $X$ such that $\exists {x \in X}$ holds and a pair $(X,x)$ of a set with chosen element $x \in X$.
+Firstly, we express that the type $I$ is inhabited by requiring an element of $\squash{I}$.
+This is different from requiring an element of $I$.
+It is akin to the difference (in set theory) between a set $X$ such that $\exists {x \in X}$ holds and a pair $(X,x)$ of a set with a chosen element $x \in X$.

-Secondly, if we had used an untruncated $\Sigma$ in the second clause of the definition, then we would have asked our poset to be equipped with an \emph{operation} mapping pairs $(x,y)$ of elements to some specific element greater than both $x$ and $y$.
+Secondly, if we had used an untruncated $\Sigma$ in the second clause of the definition, then we would have asked our poset to be equipped with an \emph{operation} mapping pairs $(x,y)$ of elements to some \emph{specified} element greater than both $x$ and $y$. \end{remark}

-Thus, the use of the propositional truncation may be summarised as follows: it ensures that being directed is property, rather than structure (\coqident{Algebra}{DCPO}{isaprop_isdirected}). \end{remark}
+\begin{definition}[\coqident{Algebra}{DCPO}{isupperbound}, \coqident{Algebra}{DCPO}{islub}, \coqident{Algebra}{DCPO}{isdirectedcomplete}] An element \(x\) of a poset \(X\) is an \emph{upper bound} of a family \(u : I \to X\) if \(u_i \sqsubseteq x\) for every \(i : I\).
+It is a \emph{least upper bound} of \(u\) if it is an upper bound and \(x \sqsubseteq y\) holds whenever \(y\) is an upper bound of \(u\).